 Evaluate existing BI tools against market leaders offering augmented analytical experiences to users, and whether there is a gap in what you offer that can be filled.

 Build data literacy in your organization to accelerate trust and adoption of these tools; it’s one thing to say they’re easy to use, but unless your users know how it benefits them, they still may only rely on traditional dashboards for their business insights - not ideal.

 Finally, take the time to show your users how to leverage these tools to increase impact.

-Learn how Yellowfin's breadth of features are augmenting analytics users with cross-functional analytics and making decision-making more efficient and effective today in the latest Ventana Research Value Index report.
+Learn how Yellowfin's breadth of features are augmenting analytics users with cross-functional analytics and making decision-making more efficient and effective today.